tridibsamanta/WhatsAppChatBot/README.md

 ● Open python IDLE and write the following statement : import pyautogui as p
-  If import is not successful, install the pyautogui library using the command- pip install pyautogui , in cmd.
+  If import is not successful, install the pyautogui library using the command- pip install pyautogui, in cmd.

 ● Open WhatsApp Web (https://web.whatsapp.com) and place the mouse cursor on the "Search" box, now dont move the mouse cursor from there and open the IDLE.
 Don't use the mouse, use Alt+Tab to open IDLE.